solarwinds/solarwinds-otel-collector-releases/CONTRIBUTING.md

 The release pipeline is triggered with changes to [version file](./pkg/version.go) and consists of:
 - verifying the existence of _SolarWinds OpenTelemetry Collector_ Docker images in DockerHub repository
 - creating the GitHub release with DockerHub links
-– creating the GitHub release with DockerHub links